treolabs/treopim/docs/en/faq/consulting-implementation-and-support.md

 We actively use modern communication methods: telephone, email and screen sharing.
 Every customer has direct access to our project management and issue tracking system.

-Project languages ​​with us are - German, English, Russian or Ukrainian.
+Project languages with us are - German, English, Russian or Ukrainian.

 ## Shall we meet in person before the project starts?

 Not necessarily, thanks to modern communication technologies it is no longer necessary.
 We would be happy to meet you if you wish.
 Our headquarters are in Regensburg, Germany.
-You are also welcome to visit us in one of our Ukrainian offices.

 ## Do I get a permanent contact person during the project?